ludovic-ggn/CataloguePlus/README.md

 ### Website Management
 Image Gestion du site a rajouter
 The online public catalog is customizable, you can add timetables or your contact information as well as news
+### Purchase Suggestions
+Image Gestion Purchase suggestions a rajouter
+You can save subscribers' purchase suggestions
+### Import Export
+Image Gestion du Import Export a rajouter
+You can easily import or export data
 ## Supported Languages
 In case of translation errors you can inform me by email to correct the error
 #### French